patrickgold/jetpref/README.md

 // JetPref Datastore module
 implementation("dev.patrickgold.jetpref:jetpref-datastore-model:$version")

+// JetPref Datastore UI module implementation("dev.patrickgold.jetpref:jetpref-datastore-ui:$version")

-// JetPref Compose UI module
+// JetPref Material UI components module (optional) implementation("dev.patrickgold.jetpref:jetpref-material-ui:$version")
-implementation("dev.patrickgold.jetpref:jetpref-ui-compose:$version")
 ```

-As this library is very experimental, there's currently no documentation.
+This library is experimental, there's currently limited documentation.
 It is best
-if you look at the example app or the source code and see how the library is used.
+if you look at the example app or the source code and see how the library is used,
+but especially for the `jetpref-material-ui` artifact there's already good documentation
+available in the source files.

+A separate documentation page (with dokka) and better tutorials / samples are planned once
+more code is documented and the API stabilizes.

 ## License
 ```